annamatic/Bean2Baby/Prepregnancy-ToDo.md

 - [ ] **Talk with your doctor!** Make an appointment with your primary care doctor to discuss your plans, hopes and concerns.
 Discuss with your doctor whether any medications (including over-the-counter) or health supplements you are taking should be continued or stopped.
     - Additional resources:
     - https://www.womenshealth.gov/pregnancy/you-get-pregnant
-- [ ] **If your health insurance allows you a choice,** find out how to choose the best OB/GYN to suit your wants and needs, including where you want to give birth.
+- [ ] **If your health insurance allows you a choice,** find out how to choose the best OB/GYN to suit your particular wants and needs, including where you want to give birth.
     - Additional resources:
     - http://www.webmd.com/baby/pregnancy-choosing-obstetric-health-care-provider#1
     - https://www.babycenter.com/0_how-to-choose-an-obstetrician_1582.bc